interplaynetary/free-association/resources/trust-fund/pure/statutes.md

 ✓ That's it
 ```

-**No centralization of capacities.** Capacities remain distributed and subjective.
+**No centralization of capacities or needs.** Both remain distributed.

 **What gets centralized:** Only the execution of specific transfers that already emerged from the distributed process.